 Tip: During the summer when you enter the zoo, you get a scheduled time to go into the penguin center.
 Even then, good luck getting right up to the glass to see the penguins.
 Make winter the time to get here.

-My boy is still too young to truly experience the Detroit Zoo.
+My boy is still too young to experience the Detroit Zoo to the fullest.
 Soon, though, he will take in a lot of “Vitamin Z.” He will experience lots of random moments of awe and joy.
-Vitamin Z was an award winning campaign that centers on children enjoying everything the zoo has to offer.
+Vitamin Z was an award-winning campaign that centers on children enjoying everything the zoo has to offer.

 Fact: The Detroit Zoo is the largest paid family attraction in Michigan.